dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|True|
 ---

-## [CA1727](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1727): Use PascalCase for named holes
+## [CA1727](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1727): Use PascalCase for named placeholders

-Use PascalCase for named holes in the logging message template.
+Use PascalCase for named placeholders in the logging message template.

 |Item|Value|
 |-|-|